Reflective Statement Examples (How to Write) – Word, PDF

 Conclusion

-Every article should have an excellent conclusion to add to all you have explained in the body of the reflective statement.
+Every article should have an excellent conclusion to add to all you have explained in the body section.
 The essential points you mentioned earlier should be highlighted briefly again.
-Remind the reader of the critical points of your argument if you stated any before they finish reading.
+Remind the reader of the critical points of your argument before they finish reading.
 Finish off with a thoughtful statement to further impress the scorer.
 Make a statement while you do your reflection.

 This infographic is about writing a reflective statement.